AbirlalBera/CYBER_SECURITY/TROJAN_BYTES/Netdiscover.md

 ## **Commands :-**

-**Scan default subnet**
+**1.Scan default subnet**

 ```
-sudo netdiscover   //Scans the network you are currently connected to.and Auto-detects subnet
+sudo netdiscover

 ```

+Scans the network you are currently connected to and Auto-detects subnet

+2.Specify Network Interface